pattysc/react-unidirectional-data-web-1116/README.md

 ## Objectives

 1. Explain what we mean by "unidirectional data"
 2. Explain how React makes use of unidirectional data in components (think `setState()`)
 3. Describe how to take advantage of unidirectional data flow in an application

-## Overview

-In this lesson we're going to learn about a concept called "unidirectional" data-flow.
-Web Applications are primarily centered around rendering application state and data.
-It's extremely important to choose an architecture that allows us to scale our application as we add new components and functionality.
-Thinking about how our components, actions and state containers communicate is crucial in order to organize everything beyond trivial demos.

 ## Towards Unidirectional Data Flow

 ### Using Change Listeners

 To understand what "unidirectional data flow" actually means, let's first consider a real-world example: We want to implement a simple application that allows us to organize tasks in some form of project board, similar to Trello:

 ![Trello Screenshot](./assets/Trello.png)

 Trello allows you to raise issues, represented by "cards", assign them and move them into different columns, whereas each column represents a distinct step of your workflow.

 When create an application like that, it's always helpful to first think about how one would go about organizing the underlying data:

 Each card can be represented by a JSON object: